 The WA gas market relies on LNG exporters’ WA Domestic Gas Policy commitments and gas from domestic only producers.
 Gas in the WA pipeline network is readily accessible to local consumers and needs to support WA's economic and industrial development.

-The WA Government will not agree to the export of gas via the existing WA pipeline network other than in exceptional circumstances.
+The WA Government will not agree to the export of gas via the existing WA pipeline network.

 Other forms of gas export